 Our office is currently open in the mornings Monday through Friday.
 Please wear a mask to your visit.
 Update: we have now opened the office on some afternoons.
 Please call as these dates are fluid.
 We are pleased to report that we have resumed some elective surgeries.
 We are operating on those patients with the most urgent conditions first.

 If you have a fever, cough or difficulty breathing, please consider contacting your primary care doctor.
-Our office is now offering TELE-HEALTH visits.
-If you feel this is right for you or your family member, please contact our office for an online appointment.
-We also offer on-site visits when an online visit is insufficient.
+Our office is now offering Online Virtual visits for select patients.

 Ear, Nose & Throat Specialists

 Dr. Gregg Zimmer and Dr. James Chmiel have 40+ years of combined experience in the field of Otolaryngology.
 They specialize in the care of conditions related to the head, neck, and face.
 These include: sinus disorders, nasal headaches, voice disorders, ears/audiology, sleep disorders and tongue tie newborns.
 The Doctors at Amherst Ear, Nose and Throat provide prompt and professional ENT services to the people of Western New York and Canada.
 We provide services for Adult and Pediatric patients.
 Our very knowledgeable Doctors and caring team work hand in hand to provide a pleasant experience from the moment you walk in the door.